Shopping in Dorchester

 Today, Brewery Square is a popular shopping and leisure destination where modern restaurants, cafés, bars, brasseries and one of Dorchester’s two cinemas provide entertainment.

-Shops include Hobbs, Phase Eight, Joules, Loco Loves, Belle Modelle, Vinyl Van and Gallery on the Square.
+Shops include Hobbs, Phase Eight, Loco Loves, Belle Modelle, Vinyl Van and Gallery on the Square.

 A visit to Poundbury is like a visit to a living film-set.
-The mid-90s brainchild of Prince Charles has become a stylish, eco-friendly village quite unlike anywhere else.
+The mid-90s brainchild of King Charles III has become a stylish, eco-friendly village quite unlike anywhere else in Dorset.

 Its quintessential English charm has to be experienced to be believed.
 Grand imposing mansions mix with homely traditional cottages.

-The town market is held every week on Wednesday mornings opposite Brewery Square.
+Dorchester town market is held every week on Wednesday mornings opposite Brewery Square.
 It features an outdoor and covered market with a large variety of stalls.
-Come and enjoy the lively atmosphere, pick up some fresh local produce, clothes antiques, collectibles and gifts.
+Come and enjoy the lively atmosphere and pick up some fresh local produce, clothes, antiques, collectibles and gifts.

 Fresh local produce is also up for grabs at the farmers’ market on the first Saturday of each month at Poundbury.